zourtney/lightcontrol/README.md

 Clients
 -------

-**Provided**
+**Webapp**

-This application comes with the following Light Control clients:
+A full-featured webapp is available at the server root, [http://localhost:5000/](http://localhost:5000).

-- A command line interface (*client.py*)
+**Command line interface**

-- A simple web client (*http://localhost:5000*)
+A command line interface is available by running *client.py*.
+In short, just define your switch name as an argument and *t* or *f* for turning the switch on or off (respectively).

-Both of these are currently restricted to controlling four (4) pins.
-This is a legacy laziness that will be [cleaned up](https://bitbucket.org/zourtney/lightcontrol/issue/6/small-make-cli-and-web-client-handle) in due time.
+    ./client.py -"Desk lamp" t

 **Mobile**

-There is a full featured [Windows Phone client](http://www.windowsphone.com/en-us/store/app/lightcontrol/76eaf03e-8970-4957-bcca-d59486d2475f) available for free in the store.
+There is a full-featured [Windows Phone client](http://www.windowsphone.com/en-us/store/app/lightcontrol/76eaf03e-8970-4957-bcca-d59486d2475f) available for free in the store.
+This client will be updated to be 2.0 compatible in the near future.